Recipients of NCJW’s Israel Granting Program Emergency Appeal

 In October 2023, in response to the horrific attacks by Hamas on October 7, NCJW launched its Israel Granting Program Emergency Appeal to apply a gender lens to the crisis and strengthen efforts and approaches which place women, children, and families front and center at all levels.
-Together, we have raised over $165,000, and grants are being allocated on a monthly basis, responding to evolving needs and priorities on the ground.
+Together, we have raised just under $200,000, and grants have been allocated in four rounds between November 2023 and December 2024, responding to evolving needs and priorities on the ground.

 Round 1, November 2023